kubernetes/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 should be unique.
 This is the name that is matched against the value of the optional `spec.schedulerName` on pods, to determine whether this scheduler is responsible for scheduling a particular pod.

-Note also that we created a dedicated service account `my-scheduler` and bind the cluster role `system:kube-scheduler` to it so that it can acquire the same privileges as `kube-scheduler`.
+Also, note that we created a dedicated service account `my-scheduler` and bound the cluster role `system:kube-scheduler` to it so that it can acquire the same privileges as `kube-scheduler`.

 Please see the